Navigation (Cross Country) Training:

 - Fly almost anywhere in Australia, excluding controlled aerodromes + airspace.
 A passenger endorsement is still required if you wish to take a passenger.

 - Include 'In Flight Adjustable Prop' and 'Retractable Undercarriage' Endorsements: Get three endorsements for the price of one!
-Our students have the option to conduct their Navigation training in our TL 2000 Sting RG Turbo aircraft.
+Our students conduct their Navigation training in our TL 2000 Sting RG Turbo aircraft.
 The Sting S3 is a high performance aircraft equipped with a Constant Speed Propeller and Retractable Undercarriage so you will therefore gain these endorsements in addition to the Navigation endorsement (available from Gympie Airfield only).
 Note: all endorsement training is 'competency based' so costs are estimates based on average learning rates

 Typical cost: $5,000 – $6,000 (+ $950 optional for Phase Four)